2015 Atlantic hurricane season: Tropical Storm Ana

 A low-pressure area of non-tropical origins developed into Subtropical Storm Ana at 00:00 UTC on May 8, while situated about 175 mi southeast of Myrtle Beach, South Carolina.
 The system was classified as subtropical due to its involvement with an upper trough, as well as its large wind field.
 Throughout the day, convection progressively increased as Ana moved north-northwestward across the warm sea surface temperatures associated with the Gulf Stream.
 At 00:00 UTC on May 9, the cyclone attained its peak intensity with maximum sustained winds of 60 mph and a minimum barometric pressure of 998 mbar.
 Six hours later, Ana transitioned into a fully tropical system.
 However, the storm soon began weakening after moving away from the warm waters of the Gulf Stream and increasing wind shear also contributed to the deterioration of Ana.
 Around 10:00 UTC on May 10, the system made landfall near North Myrtle Beach, South Carolina, with winds of 45 mph.
 Ana weakened to a tropical depression just eight hours later and transitioned into a remnant low near the Delmarva Peninsula at 00:00 UTC on May 12.
 The remnant low merged with a frontal system about 24 hours later.

 Striking South Carolina on May 10, Ana became the earliest U.S. landfalling system on record.
 In the state, a storm surge peaking at about 2.5 ft resulted in erosion and minor coastal flooding, with roads washed out at North Myrtle Beach.
 Inland, moderate rainfall caused a lake to rise above its bank, inundating some homes and streets.
 One drowning death occurred in North Carolina after rip currents caused a man to remain underwater for more than 10 minutes.
 Rainfall in the state peaked at 6.7 in southeast of Kinston, North Carolina, where minor street flooding took place.
 In Lenoir County, local firefighters rescued several stranded individuals by boat when rising floodwaters isolated about 10 residences.
 Tropical storm-force winds were confined to coastal areas, with a peak gust of 62 mph observed near Southport.
 An additional death occurred in North Carolina after a tree fell on a car in Richlands.
+Damages totaled to $20,000.